Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 The **`health`** command does not take any [parameters](#what-is-an-option-and-parameter).

-It displays the basic health elements of your Node.
+It displays the basic health elements of your node.

 | OUTPUT | Description |
 | :---: | :------- |